-You are a first-year student if you are registered in a specific program and have earned fewer than 30 semester hours of credit, including transfer credit.
-You are a second-year student once you have earned 30 or more semester hours.
+You are a first-year student if you are registered in a degree or certificate program and have earned fewer than 30 semester hours of credit, including transfer credit.
+You are a second-year student once you have earned 30 or more semester hours in a degree or certificate program.
+You are a third-year student once you have completed 60 or more semester hours of credit in a bachelor's degree program, including transfer.
+You are considered a fourth-year student once you have completed 90 or more semester hours of credit in a bachelor's degree program, including transfer.